lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-converting-a-bitcoin-public-key-to-a-hex-address.md

 ### Software ###

-In this post, I'm using OpenSSL 1.0.1e, Racket 6.0.0.3, and Debian 7.0.
+The code from this post can be downloaded here.
+In this post, I'm using OpenSSL 1.0.1e with Racket 6.0.0.3 running in Debian 7.0.